 For more information, contact Stephanie Schleidt at firstname.lastname@example.org.

 The Immunology program is designed to be convenient and flexible to accommodate students.
 It features:

 - Late afternoon/early evening classes (4 – 7:30 p.m.) to minimize the impact on other commitments.

-- Multiple campus teaching (Drexel University College of Medicine Queen Lane Campus in East Falls; Drexel University College of Medicine New College Building in Center City Philadelphia; Drexel Institute for Biotechnology and Virology Research Doylestown campus) with videoconference transmission to all three venues.
+- Two campuses (the Queen Lane Campus in East Falls and the New College Building in Center City Philadelphia) with videoconference transmission to both venues.